 16. Is bulk item and yard debris collection going to change?
 The assigned Wednesdays will remain as they are; if your trash is picked up on Monday or Thursday your bulk/yard debris collection is the 1st & 3rd Wednesday of the month.
 If your trash is collected on a Tuesday or Friday, your bulk/yard debris collection is the 2nd & 4th Wednesday of the month.
 Up to 10 biodegradable yard bags or bundles of yard debris will still be allowed for collection.
 Yard debris is only to be put out in biodegradable yard debris bags or tied bundles in lengths of four (4) feet or less.
 Bulk items should be set out on the curb for collection, up to 5 pieces.
 You can also bring bulk items and yard debris to the Recycling Convenience Center on Beery Rd.

 18. Will my trash day stay the same?
-Yes, there are currently no plans to change the day of the week each area has its trash collection.
-Keep in mind, you have a trash collection day, not a trash collection time.
+For most of the City the trash day will remain the same.
+The area on the Northside of West Market Street, near Thomas Harrison Middle School, will be changing.
 Trash should be placed out at the curb by 7:00am on your designated trash day, no earlier than 4:00pm the day prior.

 20. What if something breaks?
 For regular wear and tear maintenance of the Toter trash cart the Public Works department will handle the maintenance.